vylhart/Instagram/README.md

 # Instagram
-Creating a clone of Instagram using Android/Kotlin with Best Practices
+Creating a clone of Instagram using Android/Kotlin